transferwise/pipelinewise/docs/project/contribution.rst

 ------------

-PipelineWise is using the `Singer Specification <https://github.com/singer-io/getting-started/blob/master/docs/SPEC.md>`_ for moving data from Taps and Targets.
-Adding new taps and targets that following the singer specification is relatively simple but requires some preparation making sure the new component is compatible with the PipelineWise framework.
+PipelineWise is using the `Singer Specification <https://github.com/singer-io/getting-started/blob/master/docs/SPEC.md>`_ for moving data from Taps to Targets.
+Adding new taps and targets that are following the singer specification is relatively simple but requires some preparation to make sure the new component is compatible with the PipelineWise framework.

 To add new item to the supported :ref:`taps` or :ref:`targets` please follow the steps below.

 Adding new tap
 ''''''''''''''

-1. Make sure your tap is following the Singer specification and meets the following criterias:
+1. Make sure your tap is following the Singer specification by following the following criterias:

    * Configuration JSON is mandatory and defined with the ``--config`` CLI argument